werdl/Rosemary/README.md

 - idk
 - general purpose?
 ## Plans for the project
-- Change from Python to C++ for performance
+- Change from Python to C++ for performance ✅
 - I'll write my own interpreter, I won't use
 Bison or Flex or whatever
 - Interpreted for the time being, not compiled cos I don't know enough assembly
-- Latest executable is at SRC/rosemary.exe
+- Latest executable is at SRC/rsmy.exe
 - You can compile for MacOS if you like
-- I will add file execute abilities some time soon
+- Provide a command line argument to execute a file, else a shell will boot
 - Also strings don't need speech marks,
 Rosemary does that for you
 - I'll try to implement error handling as best